Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Autonomous Edge AI: Challenges and Opportunities

 \end{enumerate}

-The concept of \emph{autonomous edge AI} is designed to tackle these challenges automatically, without human intervention.
+In the current vision of edge AI \cite{letaief2022Edge}, these challenges are either unexplored or left to human experts from the operation team to address manually.
+However, in the realm of connected intelligence, we anticipate an edge AI system that is capable of automatically organizing and enhancing AI models to cater to users' demands and intelligently allocate resources to meet network constraints, which we refer to as \emph{autonomous edge AI systems}.
 This is done by creating an edge AI system endowed with self-organization and self-improvement capabilities.

-The self-organizing ability encompasses comprehending user requests in natural languages, allocating these requests to a network of sensors, executing AI models on the sensors efficiently, and consolidating the AI model outcomes to accomplish the task, ultimately addressing sensor integration and user interface design challenges.
-The self-improvement ability involves generating code to fine-tune existing AI models and training new ones in a privacy-preserving manner, thereby tackling AI model customization challenges.
+The \emph{self-organizing ability} refers to efficiently orchestrating the existing sensors and AI models at the edge servers based on user requests in natural languages.
+Specifically, it encompasses comprehending user requests in natural languages, allocating these requests to a network of sensors, executing AI models on the sensors efficiently, and consolidating the AI model outcomes to accomplish the task, ultimately addressing sensor integration and user interface design challenges.
+Existing edge AI frameworks primarily concentrate on achieving efficient inference of AI models \cite{letaief2022Edge}, leaving other components largely unexplored.
+The \emph{self-improvement ability} involves generating code to fine-tune existing AI models and training new ones in a privacy-preserving manner, thereby tackling AI model customization challenges.
+While current studies primarily focus on algorithm design for communication-efficient and private edge learning \cite{letaief2022Edge}, the process of code implementation still necessitates the involvement of human experts.

 Autonomous edge AI unveils a plethora of possibilities across diverse applications.
-In healthcare monitoring, such system empowers real-time tracking and analysis of patients' vital signs, pinpointing potential health hazards and proposing tailored preventative actions based on individual needs and conditions.
+In healthcare monitoring, such a system empowers real-time tracking and analysis of patients' vital signs, pinpointing potential health hazards and proposing tailored preventative actions based on individual needs and conditions.
 In autonomous driving, it streamlines the integration of AI models in charge of perception, decision-making, and control, thereby guaranteeing safety, efficiency, and adaptability.
 In industrial IoT, the system autonomously generates code to modify existing AI models and develop new ones tailored to the distinct requirements of various industrial settings.
 In smart devices, the system delivers context-aware recommendations, automates routine tasks expressed in natural language, and improves the overall user experience.
 The vision of autonomous edge AI is depicted in Fig. \ref{fig:edgeai}.